Koople

 npm i @pataflags/sdk-js

-Refer to the NPM release page to identify the latest version.
+Refer to the release page to identify the latest version.

 2. Initialize the SDK